3 Simple Ways to Save Money on Your Facebook Ads

 The New York Times makes use of Pixels to track readers/viewers, and their engagement quotient, for a future subscription.

-Vamplets, a vampire baby doll making company, saw 300% increase in ROI when they targeted the right kind of audience.Save money on your Facebook ads with these 3 simple and easy steps that will give you a huge… Click To Tweet
+Vamplets, a vampire baby doll making company, saw 300% increase in ROI when they targeted the right kind of audience.Save money on your Facebook ads with these 3 simple and easy steps that will give you a huge increase in your ROI for your business.
+Click To Tweet

 Build, Test & Measure Your Ads

 You can choose to make an ad based on an existing post or create a new one altogether.
 Also, be specific of the format to be used (image, video ads, slideshow, carousel, canvas etc).